Create a Website Account - Manage notification subscriptions, save form progress and more.

-According the Centers for Disease Control and Prevention (CDC), COVID-19 is thought to spread mainly by respiratory droplets released when people talk, cough, or sneeze.
-These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
+According to the Centers for Disease Control and Prevention (CDC), COVID-19 is spread predominately by respiratory droplets released when people talk, cough, or sneeze.
+Find more information on how COVID-19 spreads on the CDC’s website.

 St. Croix County Public Health uses contract tracing to help prevent the spread of infectious diseases like COVID-19.
 Contact tracing is one of the best tools we have to fight COVID-19.

 When a person tests positive for COVID-19, we interview them to determine who they may have been in close contact with while they were contagious.
 Close contacts are instructed to stay home to monitor symptoms to prevent further spread of the virus.

 The St. Croix County COVID-19 Dashboard is no longer being updated.
 For data on COVID-19, please visit the Centers for Disease Control and Prevention (CDC) and Wisconsin Department of Health Services (DHS) websites.
 Links to these sites and more resources are available below.

 People who have symptoms of COVID-19 should get tested.
 If you have symptoms, talk to your health care provider.

 Visit the Wisconsin Department of Health Services website for more information on COVID-19 testing.